ninzyfb/wildoceans-scripts/README.md

 ## About
 This repository contains all the necessary code used to develop the shark and ray conservation plan developed for WILDOCEANS.
 This is currently a LIVE project, so the code may still change.
-A report of this project is available to download from X or by contacting ninab@wildtrust.co.za.
+A report of this project is available to download from X or by contacting ninab@wildtrust.co.za OR jennifero@wildtrust.co.za.
 A paper is being written for publication and will be referenced here when applicable.
 The report contains a list of all data collaborators.

 # scripts
 There are three folders containing scripts in this repository, as well as additional folders which contain data and layers necessary to run the scripts.